Sds emblem

 Thank you both for your input!
 I think this will make the selection process much easier going forward.
 Being on the same page, and knowing you're on the same page, is nice.

-Picture Joshua Griffith · Author · edited over 7 years ago
+Joshua Griffith · Author · edited about 8 years ago

 I can see that it would be difficult to make a real impact with our low numbers but no matter who we choose, the authors do get that much needed recognition. there are too many good stories getting lost because they may not have the glitter and splash that others can afford to do.
 I'm for help the lesser known authors, ones that have a longer funding period, have their special moment in the spotlight because getting endorsed by any one the many Syndicates will get the attention of others.
 I maybe missing the point of the whole Syndicate thing, but this sounds like the way for us to go and hopefully our numbers will grow.
 I feel this way because our group seems like one of the lesser known and puts us in an underdog position but that's okay because we will make an impact and our voices will be heard by our picks. okay, rant over. :)